elias-544/CupcakeParty/README.md

 # CupcakeParty 🧁

 This repository of __CupcakeParty__ is made using Java.
-It is a simple application that uses simple simple addition and subctraction .
+It is a simple application that uses simple addition and subtraction .
 It uses the basic concepts of programming like:
 - Scanner Text Inputs
 - Addition
-- Substraction
+- Subtraction
 - Variables
-- poroblem solving skills
+- problem solving skills

 This code provides a simple implementation of an Addition and Subtraction application that tracks leftover cupcakes.